willpuckett/smote/posts/visualping.md

 title:  "Tracking Changes with Visualping.io"
 tags: [ micropost, office ]
 publish_date: 2020-02-18
+snippet: "A couple of months ago, I got really fixated on getting a contact mic by Michael Krzyzaniak.
+He makes a batch every so often, so I set a reminder to periodically check his website so I could try and catch one while he had them in stock. "
 ---

 A couple of months ago, I got really fixated on getting a contact mic by [Michael Krzyzaniak](https://michaelkrzyzaniak.com/).
 He makes a batch every so often, so I set a reminder to periodically check his website so I could try and catch one while he had them in stock.